Mradi-Kenya/distro-api/README.md

-# README
+# DISTRO - API

-Enable distribution campaigns to be more structured and help in empowering logistics of ensuring the right person and all persons get their promise.
+GOAL: Enable distribution campaigns to be more structured and help in empowering logistics of ensuring the right person and all beneficiaries get what they were promised.

 ## Development